 5. Get cultured

-As far as things to do in Whistler, fall offers the chance to duck indoors to enjoy arts and culture at Audain Art Museum.
-It’s a perfect time for a break from all that outdoor activity.
+As far as things to do in Whistler, fall offers the chance to duck indoors to enjoy arts and culture at the Audain Art Museum.
+Whether on a sunny or rainy day, a visit here is a perfect time for a break from all that outdoor activity.
 Stroll through large, well-lit galleries and view traditional works of art by the province’s First Peoples.

 The Museum’s Permanent Collection showcases the Art of British Columbia from the late 18th century to present.
 Anchoring the collection is James Hart’s The Scream Too, the most significant contemporary carved cedar Dance Screen in the world.
 Other highlights include an important collection of 19th and 20th century First Nations masks and works by some of Canada’s most celebrated artists including Emily Carr, E.J.
 Hughes and the internationally renowned photo-conceptualists Jeff Wall, Stan Douglas and others.